-On the other hand, if you have an organisation that doesn’t know anything about that domain you will want to hire someone experienced with a track record, otherwise the team might solve the wrong problems, the manager will have to try to support the PO (the manager that knows little about POship!), the users or customers problems will not be solved, and ultimately your company KPI’s will suffer.
+On the other hand, if you have an organization that doesn’t know anything about that domain you will want to hire someone experienced with a track record, otherwise the team might solve the wrong problems, the manager will have to try to support the PO (the manager that knows little about PO-ship!), the users or customers problems will not be solved, and ultimately your company KPI’s will suffer.

-Your teams empathy towards the customer
+Your teams’ empathy towards the customer

 Here team empathy means actually understanding and feeling the customer’s pains.
 Having direct access to customers or users.
 Meeting them regularly.
 So it’s not about the ability to understand and feel it’s about actually having it.

 The more empathy a team has towards the customer the better they understand their pains, needs, desires, expectations, problems, and goals.
-Having empathy makes problem solving, prioritisation, and collaboration easier.
+Having empathy makes problem solving, prioritization, and collaboration easier.
 The more empathy the team has the less important it is that the PO has pre-existing empathy for your customer.

 Combining the perspectives

 When you put these two perspectives together it becomes clearer what to hire for.
 And while this is not an almighty truth it has helped me find more suitable candidates faster, to ask more relevant questions in the interviews, to better evaluate candidates, and to do so less biased.